home rss search January 01, 2017

 The SSH File Transfer Protocol or SFTP is a network protocol providing file transfer and manipulation functionality over a reliable, encrypted data stream using SSH version 2.
 A common misconception is SFTP is simply FTP run over SSH; the truth is SFTP is a new independent protocol designed from the ground up by the IETF SECSH working group and thusly not compatible with ftp.
 SFTP server and its support tools are built into OpenSSH by default.

-provide SFTP only access to users (no ssh or scp) restrict users to their home dir (chroot) no libraries or other server support files in users' home dir allow file upload and download access no executable interactive shell access keep maintenance to a minimum when upgrading OpenSSH
+Purpose: provide SFTP only access to users (no ssh or scp) restrict users to their home dir (chroot) no libraries or other server support files in users' home dir allow file upload and download access no executable interactive shell access keep maintenance to a minimum when upgrading OpenSSH

 Depending on the version of OpenSSH you have installed depends on how much work you need to do to get a secure sftp server setup.